JuliaOdden/Hood-Classifier/README.md

 This is where we sort the case into either passing or failing, and ideally tells you why.
 The tests are as follows:

 1) Does the trilinear jaggedness test return only (0, 0), indicating an approximation of only one line?
 If so, FAIL.
-THe case has no spring.
+The case has no spring.

     **Fail message**: "fail by trilinear test"